evolvedbinary/hsg-project-wiki/Setup.md

 - A computer with at least:
     - 8 GB of RAM (to accommodate editing large XML files in oXygen, and running eXist, a web browser, and other apps at the same time)
     - 30 GB of available storage space (an SSD, or at least an SSD/HD hybrid "Fusion" drive, is recommended for best performance).
-- An up-to-date copy macOS (10.14; see warning below about 10.15).
-The Mac operating system is not strictly necessary; on Windows, Linux, or other operating systems, you should be able to find alternative methods of installing the required software, but you're on your own.
+- An up-to-date Mac.
+While macOS is not strictly necessary (alternative methods of installing the required software should be available on Windows or Linux), we provide our own support, so you'll be on your own with a different operating system.
 - A GitHub account
     - If you don't have one, please create one at https://github.com/join.
     - Make note of your credentials (username & password), since you will need these for the steps below.
-    - Let your trainer know your GitHub account name so we can add you to the HistoryAtState organization on GitHub, also needed for the steps below.
+    - Let your trainer know your GitHub account name so we can add you to the HistoryAtState organization on GitHub.
-- Other required information that will be provided to you [during your training](https://github.com/HistoryAtState/hsg-project/wiki/training-checklist)
+- Other required information that will be provided to you during your training (see the [training checklist](training-checklist))
-    - oXygen license key
-    - Credentials for hsg (needed when you begin publishing directly to hsg)

 ## Install system updates